writing advice 15

 Kelly saw Pat's obvious reluctance to speak and, instead of the question she intended to ask, quickly substituted, "So, how long have you been working for the Bugle?"

-The action is starting to get close to "real time", the actual pace of a real conversation, but you sense that you can do better still.
+The action is starting to get close to 'real time', the actual pace of a real conversation, but you sense that you can do better still.
 You have pruned; now you must combine.
 Pat is laconic.
-Her "yes" changes the direction of Kelly's questions.
+Her 'yes' changes the direction of Kelly's questions.
 Why not let the reader feel the impact of the question?
 It doesn't need the prop of the preceding words.
 You cut those words.
 You also consider Kelly's first question.
-Is that how she would say it, or did you write it that way because you thought we wouldn't "get it", and so slipped in a little elucidation?
-Trust us: we "get it".
+Is that how she would say it, or did you write it that way because you thought we wouldn't 'get it', and so slipped in a little elucidation?
+Trust us: we 'get it'.

 "You must have covered that fire."